 How to choose a white paint colour

 The problem that I hear about the most from home decorators is “I never knew there were so many whites available”.
-If you want to go with an all-white paint scheme, the choice of white becomes crucial.
+If you want to go with an all-white scheme, the choice of white paint colour becomes crucial.
 It is not so easy to choose between the subtle differences in white tones, but here are some tips.

 Warm vs cool whites